-- 1. The Director's decisions may be appealed to the Hearing Examiner by any aggrieved or affected parties.
-All appeals shall be filed in writing with the Department within fourteen (14) days of the date of the decision being appealed.
-Where combined with an environmental threshold determination, such appeal period shall be extended to twenty-one (21) days. - 2.
-The Department shall send written notification of receipt of the appeal to the applicant and to all appropriate City departments prior to the date the Hearing Examiner will consider the matter. - 3.
+- 2. The Department shall send written notification of receipt of the appeal to the applicant and to all appropriate City departments prior to the date the Hearing Examiner will consider the matter. - 3.
 Any action taken by the Hearing Examiner which upholds, modifies or reverses a decision by the Director shall be final. - 4.
-Site-specific rezones [pending & verify] - D. Building and fire permit appeals.
+Site-Specific Zoning Map amendments are appealed to the City Council per LMC 1.38.280 (C). - E. Building and fire permit appeals.
 For building or fire code appeals, the Hearing Examiner is authorized to appoint a master, an individual with appropriate professional experience and technical expertise, to hear such appeals and to prepare findings and conclusions for issuance by the Hearing Examiner.
 [Verify consistency w Title 15]